” More than education, more than experience, more than training, a person’s level of resilience will determine who succeeds and who will fail”. 2.

 Stressors big and small, help us develop the skills to face other taxing or stressful circumstances in the future.
 3.

 Every business needs disruption, uncertainty and change to help it grow, learn and succeed.
 It’s how you deal with challenging periods which will determine the future of your business.

 Sorry to be a bearer of bad news but let’s face it “there may be trouble ahead”, that’s ok; understanding how to take positive action is key to improving resilience.
 4.

 Resilience is built by attitudes, behaviours and social supports that can be adopted and cultivated by anyone.
 5.

 In a world of constant change, fast pace is the norm, although often difficult to manage.
 Are you a victim of hurry sickness with a sense of urgency to accomplish more and more in less time?
 Never has there been a more appropriate time to build your resilience.

 The good news is resilience is a set of behaviours and skills you can learn.

 As a Leader, you must cultivate your resilience before seeking external solutions so you can turn changes, stressors and challenges into opportunities.

 These skills include adaptability, a healthy relationship to control, continual learning, having a sense of purpose and knowing how to leverage support and appropriate resources.
 6.

 The first challenge is to take honest stock of your strengths and acknowledge your shortfalls.
-Recognising where you need support is essential to navigating through stormy weather.
+Recognising where you need support is essential to navigate through stormy weather.